-Jennifer Martin has worked at the intersection of law and cybersecurity for the past 15 years.
-Her expertise in this area has been uniquely honed through her experience managing cyber risks and responding to threats from a variety of perspectives: as the director of cyber incident response and operations, and as lead in-house internal investigations counsel at Symantec; as a managing director of a top cybersecurity and forensics consulting firm; and as a federal and local cybercrime prosecutor and policymaker.
+Jennifer Martin has worked at the intersection of law and cybersecurity for over 15 years.
+Her expertise in this area has been uniquely honed through her experience managing cyber risks and responding to threats from a variety of perspectives: as the director of cyber incident response and operations, as lead in-house internal investigations counsel at Symantec; as a managing director of a top cybersecurity and forensics consulting firm; and as a federal and local cybercrime prosecutor and policymaker.

 As both in-house counsel and as a private consultant, Ms. Martin has managed and advised a multitude of organizations on cyber risk mitigation and information management, and has personally developed the people, processes, and holistic programs necessary for operational excellence, internal investigations, and crisis management.
 She has supervised countless cyber incident response matters, including data breaches, insider thefts of trade secrets, and intrusions, from initial detection through containment, notification, recovery and remediation.
 She is recognized for her skill in building effective cross-functional teams comprised critical stakeholders—impacted business units, and legal, technical, and communications departments.
 In addition, she has advised executive leadership on programmatic strategies for mitigating cyber risk, and on evolving legal, regulatory and ethical expectations and requirements.